petedavisdev/petedavis.dev/_posts/how-to-create-a-vuepress-site-and-deploy-it-to-netlify.md

 date: 2020-01-18T16:49:07.895Z
 thumbnail: /media/vue.js_logo.png
 ---
-# How to create a VuePress site and deploy it to Netlify
+# Create a VuePress site and deploy it to Netlify

 VuePress and Netlify are the combination for automatically generating and deploying static sites.